 Where to Stay in Bagan

-We stayed at a mid-range option in New Bagan called Bagan Nova Guesthouse.
-The Guesthouse was more of a Boutique Hotel with tasteful décor, one of the best breakfasts we had during our time in Myanmar, and very friendly and helpful staff.
-It’s located in a quiet street a few minutes’ walk from the bustling main road in New Bagan.
-When we stayed in December 2015 it cost $40 per night for a twin room including breakfast, which we booked on Agoda.
+We stayed at a mid-range option in New Bagan called Bagan Nova Hotel.
+This boutique hotel has tasteful décor, one of the best breakfasts we had during our time in Myanmar, and very friendly and helpful staff.

 Getting Around in Bagan

-Other options to get around include hiring push bikes, taxiing or hiring a horse and cart with driver.
+Other options to get around include hiring pushbikes, taxiing, or hiring a horse and cart with a driver.

 Where to Eat in Bagan

 We loved the food in Bagan!
-The set lunch that included lentil soup, tomato tofu curry and Burmese tomato salad at the vegetarian and interestingly named Be Kind to Animals the Moon near Anando Pahto was incredible.
-This is where I first tasted Burmese tomato salad, a dish that quickly became a favourite during my time in Myanmar – so good!
+The set lunch that included lentil soup, tomato tofu curry, and Burmese tomato salad at the vegetarian and interestingly named Be Kind to Animals the Moon near Anando Pahto was incredible.

 Cost of Entry to Bagan